For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How does Klarna work?

 • Pay in 30 days – This gives shoppers up to 30 days to pay for their purchases.
-It doesn't include interest or fees.
+This an unregulated credit agreement, and there are late fees (check the T&Cs for more info).

 • Pay in 3 instalments – Klarna also gives shoppers the option to pay in three monthly instalments.
-It doesn't include interest or fees.
+Again, this is an unregulated credit agreement with late fees (T&Cs).

 • Financing – This is usually for higher-priced items.
 It's a credit product that splits payments across up to 36 months.
-There can be added interest and fees.
+There is added interest and fees.

 Ultimately, these are credit products.
 What does that mean for you as a customer?